camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 Play executes all logic of the process and its linked files, such as FEEL, forms, DMN tables, and outbound Connectors.

 Actions in Play can be initiated through Operate, Tasklist, or external APIs.
-For example, you can complete a user task via Tasklist, finish a service task using an external job worker, or cancel / modify your instance through Operate, with all changes reflected in Play.
+For example, you can complete a user task via Tasklist, finish a service task using an external job worker, or cancel/modify your instance through Operate, with all changes reflected in Play.

-In SaaS, you can view your process instance in Operate by clicking **Process Instance Key** from the header.
+In SaaS, view your process instance in Operate by selecting the **Process Instance Key** in the header.

 ![play process instance view](img/play-view-process-instance.png)